-However, for practical reasons, it is simply not true that in the majority of hospital death determinations, we know that irreversibility has been reached when death is declared.6 Critics of the circulatory-respiratory standard either ignore this, or dismiss its relevance.
+However, for practical reasons, it is simply not true that in most hospital death determinations, we know that irreversibility has been reached when death is declared.
+Critics of the circulatory-respiratory standard either ignore this or dismiss its relevance.
 But the justification for not having to know that the point of irreversibility is reached is relatively straightforward.

 In cases where resuscitative measures are not appropriate, what is important is that the heart has beaten for the last time spontaneously, of its own accord.
-Since we know that (1) the only way it could restart is through resuscitative measures, and (2) these measures are not appropriate, we can justifiably include these patients under the concept of death.
-Permanence is met both when irreversibility is met and when the conditions described above, where resuscitation is not appropriate, are met.
+Because we know that (1) the only way it could restart is through resuscitative measures and (2) these measures are not appropriate, we can justifiably include these patients under the concept of death.
+Permanence is met both when irreversibility is met and when the conditions described earlier, where resuscitation is not appropriate, are met.
 In that sense, it is broader.

-However, an objection to permanence is that it can apply where we don't want it to, e.g., where a solitary traveller collapses from cardiac arrest and there is nobody for miles around who could come and perform cardo-pulmonary resuscitation.
-The argument is that, in this case, this person would be dead when the heart stops or shortly after because the cessation of circulation is permanent.
-But surely we don't want to admit this.
-Yet consistency seems to require that we say exactly the same thing in all cases, not just in those special cases where someone dies in hospital with a do not attempt resuscitation (DNAR) order.
+However, an objection to permanence is that it can apply where we do not want it to, for example, where a solitary traveler collapses from cardiac arrest and there is nobody for miles around who could come and perform cardio-pulmonary resuscitation.
+The argument is that, in this case, this person would be dead when the heart stops or shortly after because the cessation of circulation is